skyvers/Aged-care/readme.md

 ### 3.3.
 Install and Configue Wildfly Server

 To run our Aged care application, we will need to install and configure for WildFly Server.
-Skyve works well on WildFly version 13+.
+Skyve apps can be deployed on recent versions of Wildfly (10-20).

 - #### Install Wildfly Server
   You can skip this step if WildFly Server is already installed on your system.